-Flannel sheets have a few advantages over blankets and comforters or higher room temperatures.
+Flannel sheets have several advantages over blankets, comforters or higher room temperatures

 1. Help you sleep better:

-Flannel sheets provide instant warmth.
-When you put on a flannel shirt, it feels warm, dry and inviting compared to a dress shirt or blouse.
+Flannel sheets are instantly warm.
+Like a good flannel shirt, it feels instantly warm, dry and inviting compared to a dress shirt or blouse.
 This is what a good flannel sheet feels like.

 2. Are healthier than indoor heating: